leongersing/ruby_buddha_ios_blog_source/readme.md

 jump immedately to where that key is being used in the application.
 Go ahead and update them to "createdAt" and find/update Event to Post.

+## Seeing the changes...

+OK, you probably want to see it in action.
+There are 2 selectors that need some code in order to see our changes in the app.
+First up, open DetailViewController.m and look for -(void)configureView. add these two lines...

+  titleField.text = [detailItem valueForKey:@"title"];
+  bodyField.text = [detailItem valueForKey:@"body"];

+Then open RootViewController.m and look for
+  - (void)configureCell:(UITableViewCell *)cell atIndexPath:(NSIndexPath *)indexPath

+let's see that title by adding:
+  cell.textLabel.text = [managedObject valueForKey:@"title"];

 ## SHIP IT!

 Just kidding!
 But you can run it and you should see a fully working application that